Los Angeles Workers Compensation Attorney

 - Subcontractors or Independent Contractors: In some cases, if you were injured by the actions or negligence of a subcontractor or an independent contractor working alongside you, you may be able to pursue a personal injury claim against them.

 It’s important to note that pursuing a personal injury claim against a third party is separate from filing a workers’ compensation claim, and the processes and legal requirements can be different.
-Consulting with a Los Angeles work injury lawyer who specializes in workplace accidents in California can help you determine if there are other parties who may be liable for your injuries and guide you through the legal process.
+Consulting with a Los Angeles workers compensation lawyer who specializes in workplace accidents in California can help you determine if there are other parties who may be liable for your injuries and guide you through the legal process.

 Do I Qualify For Workers’ Compensation Benefits Under California Law?